This is my favorite piece of furniture I have ever painted. Ever!

 I did not add UltraBond to the white.
-I didn’t need to help it adhere better since I was planning to distress-the-heck-out-of-it anyway.
+Milk paint sticks to previously milk-painted surfaces just fine.
+Besides, I was planning to distress-the-heck-out-of-it anyway.
 I kept the inside of the china cabinet navy blue to offset my white dishes.

 Here you can see the smooth, elegant finish of the milk paint with Ultrabond added.

 After the white dried, I distressed with a baby wipe.
 Real Milk Paint has no harmful chemicals or fumes so you can work safely indoors during cold winter months.
 I worked right there in my dining room.
 However, I didn’t want the messy dust created by distressing with sandpaper.
 The baby wipe did the trick!

 Here you can see the difference between the two awesomely chunky legs on this piece.
 The leg on the left is solid white.
 The leg on the right is distressed.
 I like how that little bit of color peeking out gives the piece more dimension versus plain white, especially on furniture with great details like these babies.